 human error and deliberate violation in applying the Collision Regulations.

 The aim of the rules for behaviour is to set up credible mariner behaviour.
 A key part of the representation of vessel interactions will also be to identify how vessels may interact following actions by one or more vessels which deviate from those required by the Collision Regulations.
-Analysis of the traffic survey data or the DECC Marine Vessel Traffic Database may provide this information.
+Analysis of the traffic survey data may provide this information.
 Failing that a credible estimate must be made.

 Step 1.4 – Set up Rules for manoeuvring in restricted waterways including: